blairg23/Apocalypse-Defense/README.md

 Apocalypse-Defense
 ==================

-A mobile zombie game written in Java for the Android 2.3 Operating System.
+A mobile zombie tower defense game written in Java for the Android 2.3 Operating System.